Techtonica/curriculum/roles-in-tech/product-manager.md

     - Know how to make a product stable and scalable.
     - Communicate effectively with Designers, Customers, Engineers and clients.

-   The Role of PM may change depending on type of product and the company stage, etc.
+    The Role of a PM may change depending on type of product and the company stage, etc.

-#### Qualities of PM:-
+#### Qualities of PM:
     - Strategic thinker
     - Passion for products
     - Empathizes with the customer